maotcha/cse15l-lab-reports/lab-report-1-week-2.md

 ![VSCode](https://maotcha.github.io/cse15l-lab-reports/part1.png)

 ## Remotely Connecting
-Now we can get to the fun (and headache-inducing) part!
+Now we can get to the fun part!
 You'll need to first look up your course-specific account for CSE15L [here](https://sdacs.ucsd.edu/~icc/index.php).
 Make sure to set a password for that account!
 Next, open up a terminal using VSCode and type the following command: `ssh cs15lwi22???@ieng6.ucsd.edu`.
 Replace the three question marks with the letters in your account.
 After entering the password you set for your account your terminal should look similar to this.

 ![SSH](https://maotcha.github.io/cse15l-lab-reports/part2.png)